 The school hopes that its working partnership with parents/carers means that the natural anxiety that all parents feel about their children’s schooling can be discussed and resolved, before it turns into a complaint.
 We work hard to create positive relationships between home and school to enable early resolution of concerns.

 Every child has a Learning Co-ordinator, a College Manager and a Director of Studies within their College, each of these members of staff are available to assist you with any matters of concern.
 Contact can be made by telephone or by email.
 We would always advise that you contact a member of the College team in the first instance.

 If however this does not resolve matters for you and you wish to make a complaint, please follow the procedure outlined below, which is established good practice.

 - Minor complaints should be dealt with informally via the above channels.
 If you are not satisfied with the outcome, you should contact the headteacher.

 - STAGE 1– Informal resolution stage- Serious complaints should be addressed, in writing, to the headteacher.
-The complaint will be investigated and a meeting arranged to try to resolve the problem.
+The complaint will be investigated and you will receive a response from either the Headteacher or a member of the senior leadership team.
 All complaints will be dealt with as soon as possible.

 - STAGE 2– Informal resolution stage- If you feel that the complaint has not been dealt with satisfactorily by the headteacher, you have the right to complain to the Governing Body (via the Chair of Governors).
 Your complaint will be responded to as soon as possible by the Chair of Governors.